-We do not pass on your personal information to any third party
+We do not pass on your personal information to any third party.

 How long do we keep the information?

 The information is kept until the service is complete and or during the term of enrolment or membership.
-Some information may be passed to the IHGS Archive to retain information on students and qualification achieved and to continue a relationship with past students.
+Some information may be passed to the IHGS Archive to retain information on students and qualifications achieved and to continue a relationship with past students.